fcrozatier/monarch/README.md

   that associates to the right and performs the fold
 - foldR1: Parses non-empty sequences of items separated by an operator parser that associates to the right and performs the fold

-### Alternation

-- any: Returns all matching parses
-- alt: Returns the first successful alternative

 ### Lazy evaluation